When it comes to Medicare, seniors have plenty of different options. One of these options is a Medicare Advantage Plan.

 The network of pharmacies is also extensive, making filling your prescription someplace nearby easier.
 Many of the preferred generic drugs start at just $1.

 Humana Medicare Advantage Plans 2020

-Humana has been providing Medicare beneficiaries with coverage for over 20 years.
-With over 7.5 million Medicare members, Humana Medicare Advantage plans have some of the lowest out of pocket costs.
+Humana has been providing Medicare Advantage coverage for over 20 years.
+With over 8.5 million Medicare members, Humana Medicare Advantage plans have some of the lowest out of pocket costs.

 Some out-of-pocket maximums are as low as $2,200.
 If this plan is in your service area, that would mean the most you can spend on copayments and coinsurances for the year is $2,200.

-If you have high health care expenses a Humana Plan might be the plan for you.
+If you have high health care expenses, a Humana Plan might be the plan for you.
 Many of Humana Medicare Advantage plans come with additional benefits and resources to support your well-being.
-This is including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.
+Most Advantage plans are including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.

-Cigna offers more than just experience, they offer expertise.
+Cigna offers more than just experience; they provide expertise.
 They understand one size doesn’t fit all when it comes to Medicare needs and plans.
 That is why Cigna offers many plan options, including Special Needs Plans.

 Cigna has special needs plans for people in nursing homes or skilled nursing care, or people with diabetes, cardiovascular issues, and options for people with Medicare and Medicaid.

 - Medicare Advantage plans are Part C plans.